MehmetMHY/cha/README.md

 cha
 ```

-### 5. Optional, setup an alias/command for cha
+### 4. Optional, setup an alias/command for cha

 You can create a useful alias/command to simplify the use of `cha`.
 Add this to your `.zshrc` or `.bashrc`.
-For example, here is a command I have in my `.zshrc`:
+For example, here is an alias/command I have in my `.zshrc`:

 ```bash
 """